 stands up for them in and out of court, and enforces their rights.

-*Note that the specific cases referenced above do not represent all of the cases Cheshire Parker Schneider & Bryan has handled, and that past results do not guarantee similar outcomes in future cases.
+*Note that the specific cases referenced above and below do not represent all of the cases Cheshire Parker Schneider & Bryan has handled, and that past results do not guarantee similar outcomes in future cases.
 Every case is unique.

 - Won unanimous en banc opinion by the United States Court of Appeal for the Fourth Circuit in United States v.
 Chamberlain, No. 16-4314 (2017).